-- When < > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < Issue Simple Simple - If <TM>, < ॐ> or flash is used or bulb is set, the < TMTM> icon and histogram will be grayed out (for your reference).
+- If < ISSI > is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of low-or bright-light conditions.
+However, the actual image recorded will reflect the exposure setting.
+Note that noise may be more noticeable than the actual image recorded. - If you use the < shooting mode, bulb exposure, or flash, the

+■> or <

+■> icon and histogram will be grayed out (for your reference).
 The histogram may not be properly displayed in low- or bright-light conditions.